mohitkhatwani/NEW_ELEUSIS/ReadMe.md

 - The function returns output of all possible hypothesis with max information gain

 getInformationGain()-
--Function the return the count of the information gain calculated.
+- Function the return the count of the information gain calculated.

 getRules() -
 - The function return final rule value evaluated from the decision tree.